bigdatr/supertable/README.md

 ### Config

-#### data _(required)_
+**data** _(required)_

-An `Immutable.List` of `Immutable.Map`.
+`Immutable.List` of `Immutable.Map`

 This should contain all of the data required for display.
 When data is fetched `async`, it should be added to this same list.
 Re-using the same list with existing objects will allow for `===` equality test to work which means you get a little performance benefit.

 ###### Example
 ```js